richelbilderbeek/articles/thinking_qt_1/README.md

 ## Running the Qt application

-Click 'Build -&gt; Run' or CTRL-R to run the application.
+Click 'Build | Run' or CTRL-R to run the application.

 ## Conclusion